swcarpentry/python-novice-gapminder/_episodes/14-writing-functions.md

 *   Specify *parameters* when defining a function.
     *   These become variables when the function is executed.
     *   Are assigned the arguments in the call (i.e., the values passed to the function).
+    *   If you don't name the arguments when using them in the call, the arguments will be matched to parameters in the order the parameters are defined in the function.

 ~~~
 def print_date(year, month, day):